top of page

 Dos and Don'ts of Texas Sales Tax: Charge for Photography, Not Video Production

 It’s the time of year again, not the most wonderful time, but rather, tax season.
 One of the most daunting elements of starting a small business like Bennett Creative video production and marketing, and before that Andrew Bennett Photography, has been taxes.
-Knowing how to make money and do it without the IRS coming after you for something you had no idea about, such as sales tax for photography or video production.
-This is afterall, a business in which the client receives a tangible product, even if said products are digital.

 For photographers and video producers in Texas, understanding sales tax regulations is vital for running a successful and legally compliant business.
-Taxes are typically the biggest expense for video production and photography companies such as Bennett Creative, which makes understanding sales taxes incredibly important.
+Taxes are typically one of the biggest expense for video production and photography companies such as Bennett Creative, which makes understanding sales taxes incredibly important.
 Sales tax laws can be complex, especially when it comes to services, equipment rentals, and client charges.

-In this blog post, we'll deep dive into the intricacies of sales tax in Austin, Texas, exploring whether sales tax applies to equipment and rentals, the differences between photography and video production sales tax on equipment and how to incorporate sales tax into your client charges effectively.
+In this blog post, we'll deep dive into the intricacies of sales tax in Texas, exploring whether sales tax applies to equipment and rentals, the differences between photography and video production sales tax on equipment and how to incorporate sales tax into your client charges effectively.

 Sales Tax Basics in Texas: